 - Collaborative knowledge sharing that complement your internal teams’ areas of expertise

 - Option for fixed-fee pricing tied to completion of specific deliverables which removes the concern over where and how consultants spend their time

-Conversely, an experienced independent consultant who is engaged hourly for an agreed upon number of hours per week will typically bill their same hourly rate regardless of the level of work to be done.
-In addition, when faced with a scope change requiring skills outside their area of expertise, they will often take longer to complete the task or burn additional hours researching information to close their knowledge gap,
+Conversely, an experienced independent consultant who is engaged hourly for an agreed-upon number of hours per week will typically bill their same hourly rate regardless of the level of work to be done.
+In addition, when faced with a scope change requiring skills outside their area of expertise, they may take longer to complete the task or burn additional billable hours researching information to close their knowledge gap.

-Bottom line, I will admit, that larger consulting firms can often cost way more than engaging a boutique firm or independent consultant.
-But, the point I am making is that these things should be considered when making a decision on who to engage to help you on your next critical HR or Talent initiative.
+The bottom line: I will admit that larger consulting firms can generally cost more than engaging a boutique firm or independent consultant.
+However, these things should be considered when making a decision on who to engage to help you with your next critical HR or talent initiative.